UCL Particle Physics MasterClass

 |16:00 - 16:15||Summary, Q&A|

 - The ATLAS experiment web site for the general public.

 - A crime novel with some...
 Particle Physics.

 - The education section of the UK Particle Physics web site.

 The organisers of the Masterclass are:

-This is one of a set of masterclasses arranged by the International Particle Physics Outreach Group and the High Energy Particle Physics Group of the Institute of Physics.
+This is one of a set of masterclasses arranged by the International Particle Physics Outreach Group.